AlexisGamero/MAS-Prueba1Songs/README.md

 Once you have done that, wait until Monika sings the song you want to hear, and enjoy!

 ## Please note: the songs in the WIP folder are not finished!
 Using these songs in MAS may lead you to encounter a variety of issues, such as the game crashing, typos, freezing, etc. Please be patient and wait until the songs are finished to use them in MAS.

+#### Sorry for my bad English, I'm still learning it.
+If you find any typos, please let me know so I can fix them.
+Thanks!